DanielAcostaRoa/DanielAcostaRoa/README.md

 -My favorite programming language is C ++ but I also like it and I do well in Python, currently the one I use the most is Javascript.

--I’m currently learning cloud deployment and app development tools including React.js, React Native, serverless functions, FastApi.
+-I’m currently learning cloud deployment and app development tools including React.js, React Native, Serverless Functions, FastApi, GraphQL.
 My goal is to learn to develop Machine Learning applications and deploy them quickly in the cloud.

 -I am currently working on personal projects.